How to remove files from Git tracking/staging and commit history

 Summary: Removing files and backing out changes from tracking and commit history

-In this post, we introduced how to decide what you are trying to delete or undo and if they are single files, directories or entire commits.
+In this post, we introduced how important a source control is to any software development company and how to decide what you are trying to delete or undo and if they are single files, directories or entire commits.
 Then we prepared a demo project to start removing files from and began to erase individual files by Git then directories then ran commands to back out changes in the staging area and the commit history.
 Then we introduced how to revert a commit from history by ID.
 If you have any questions, feel free to leave a comment.